Modular interpretation of a non-reductive Chow quotient: Introduction

 \subsection{Main result}

-The Chen-Gibney-Krashen moduli spaces $T_{d,n}$ parameterize stable rooted trees of pointed $\PP^d$s (cf., \S\ref{section:CGK}); they compactify the space of $n$ distinct points and a disjoint parameterized hyperplane in $\PP^d$ up to projective automorphisms preserving the parameterization, or equivalently, configurations of $n$ distinct points in $\mathbb{A}^d$ up to translation and homothety \cite{Chen-Gibney-Krashen}.
-They generalize the Grothendieck-Knudsen space of stable trees of pointed lines: $T_{1,n} \cong \M_{0,n+1}$.
-A natural question, therefore, is whether Kapranov's Chow quotient construction $\M_{0,n} \cong (\PP^1)^n\ChowQ \SL_2$ \cite{Kapranov-chow} extends to the Chen-Gibney-Krashen moduli spaces.
+The spaces $T_{d,n}$ introduced by Chen-Gibney-Krashen parameterize stable rooted trees of pointed $\PP^d$s (cf., \S\ref{section:CGK}); they compactify the space of $n$ distinct points and a disjoint parameterized hyperplane in $\PP^d$ up to projective automorphisms preserving the parameterization, or equivalently, configurations of $n$ distinct points in $\mathbb{A}^d$ up to translation and homothety \cite{Chen-Gibney-Krashen}.
+Since $T_{1,n} \cong \M_{0,n+1}$, a natural question is whether Kapranov's Chow quotient construction $\M_{0,n} \cong (\PP^1)^n\ChowQ \SL_2$ \cite{Kapranov-chow} extends to the Chen-Gibney-Krashen moduli spaces.
 We prove that, up to normalization, this is indeed the case.